 Emergency+ app and Triple Zero (000)

-Australia’s Emergency+ app for iOS, Android and Windows devices to:
+Australia’s Emergency+ app for iOS and Android devices to:

 - State Emergency Service (SES) (132 500)